NibbleByte/UnityAssetManagementTools/README.md

 ### Example:
 In the screenshot below:
-* "Sides-Graystone" material is referenced by multiple scenes.
+* "Bullet.prefab" is referenced by the "TankShoot" animation.
-* The "Car" prefab is referenced by 3 scenes.
+* "Tank.prefab" is referenced by multiple scenes.
+Can be replaced or removed in the found scenes with another using the last field.
-* "TowerLevelPlaceholder" prefab can be replaced or removed in the found scenes with another using the last field.
+* The "Attack" sprite sub asset in the "AbilityIcons.png" is referenced by some prefabs and scenes.
 ![SearchReferencesFast](https://github.com/NibbleByte/UnityAssetManagementTools/blob/master/Docs/Screenshots/SearchReferencesFast.png)

 ## Find References In Scene